 Firstly you would need to identify and define the data to be moved and stored in the blockchain.
 This can be transaction data and some other types of data that you feel reasonable to be stored and processed that way.

-Then, you would need to update your current systems to use one of blockchain libraries that will fit your technological stack, routines and policies.
+Then, you would need to update your current systems to use one of the blockchain libraries that will fit your technological stack, routines and policies.
 You may decide to either implement your own overlay network segment or choose an existing overlay network service provider with smart contracts execution support to encapsulate data types.

 After all, you’ll need to transfer/broadcast your selected data from your legacy database into your new blockchain database to fill it up.
 And, that’s it – you are ready to go live.